-- Save: Overwrite the currently loaded preset.
+- Favorite: Mark the current preset as favorite. - Save: Overwrite the currently loaded preset.
 You will be asked for confirmation before saving. - Save As: Just like choosing the 'Save As...' item from the main menu.

 See How presets are stored to determine the preset folder location and learn more about factory presets.